ibm-cloud-docs/satellite/link-endpoints.md

 **If IBM owns the Link tunnel, how can I validate that our data is inaccessible?
 My organization's security policy does not allow tunnels from our networks.**

 {{site.data.keyword.satelliteshort}} Link uses a zero-trust model: {{site.data.keyword.cloud_notm}} has no access to your workloads by default.
 Any management of infrastructure in your location that is initiated by IBM Site Reliability Engineers over {{site.data.keyword.satelliteshort}} Link is isolated from your workloads and the network connections, such as the Link endpoints, that your workloads use.
+For more information about what kinds of access {{site.data.keyword.cloud_notm}} has to your {{site.data.keyword.satelliteshort}} location, see [IBM operational access](docs/satellite?topic=satellite-compliance#operational-access).
 For any other connections into your location that your applications require, you can use {{site.data.keyword.satelliteshort}} Link to create layer 4 communications by setting up an endpoint for each destination resource in your location.
 All connections through your endpoints are under your control at all times, including completely disabling endpoints.

 **How do I make my data secure in transit?**